SparkPost/support-docs/articles/user-guide/user-management.md

 **Admin**: Full access user.
 Admins have all permissions available and are the only users that can manage users, security, and billing settings.

-**Developer**: Powerfull setup and development user.
+**Developer**: Powerful setup and development user.
 Developer users are able to create and edit API Keys and have access to all email related account settings.

 **Email**: Content and campaign management user.
 Email users can manage Templates, AB Tests, Recipient Lists, Suppressions.
 They also have view only access to Domains, Subaccounts, and all reporting and analytics features.